-In Flanders Field looks at the Great War from four perspectives.
-The first is a personal view of the war, inviting visitors to meet characters who were in Flanders during the First World War through multimedia presentations, information boards and written accounts.
+In Flanders Field looks at the Great War from 4 perspectives: first is a personal view of the war, inviting visitors to meet characters who were in Flanders during the World War One through multimedia presentations, information boards and written accounts.

-The second part of the exhibition looks at medieval Ypres and how it was destroyed by the conflict.
-The third aspect of the In Flanders Field exhibition explores the war as it took place in Ypres and Flanders, the part it played in the war and the First World War as a whole.
-It looks at the causes of the First World War, the armies that fought in it and its legacy as well as at the medical history.
+The second part of the exhibition looks at medieval Iepers and how it was destroyed by the conflict.
+The third aspect of the In Flanders Field exhibition explores the war as it took place in Iepers and Flanders, the part it played in the war and the World War One as a whole.
+It looks at the causes of the World War One, the armies that fought in it and its legacy as well as at the medical history.

 The ultimate guide to the historic sites of Belgium, from Menin Gate to Waterloo Battlefield and more, includes an interactive map of Belgium's cultural monuments and landmarks.